khmarbaise/maven-buildtime-profiler/README.md

 <small>Note that in this example we can also set the output mode adding `-Dmaven-buildtime-profiler=stdout`</small> to the maven command.

+Also, if somehow you don't want to export the profiling result you can set `<maven-buildtime-profiler-output>` to `none`.

 Here's an example of what the output will look like:

 ```